Blockchain-World-News/FIL-DC-Allocator/README.md

 2. CID sampling records, screenshots of verified data content, and verification process summaries.
 3. On-chain deal proof, including verified deal status, dealIDs, pieceCIDs, and data sizes.
 4. Historical behavior tracking of clients and SP to confirm responsible usage of previous DataCap allocations.

-# Short description of pathway for clients
-Choose Tianji Studio Fil+ for a transparent, secure, and enterprise-focused DataCap allocation process, aligned with the Enterprise-Data-Pathway.
-We serve small-scale developers, enterprise data clients, and Web3 startups, with a focus on private/encrypted datasets and public datasets for non-profit and social impact initiatives.
-Our rigorous KYC/KYB, virtual meeting options, and phased allocation (up to 5 PiB for trusted users) ensure trust and compliance.
-With tools like DataCapStats.io and a robust dispute resolution process, we prioritize accountability and secure storage across diverse regions.

 # Detailed Allocator policies, procedures, and requirements.
 # Risk mitigation strategies
   **- Target Clients**: Small-scale developers, enterprise data clients, individuals learning about Filecoin, and clients onboarding private/encrypted datasets via the Enterprise-Data-Pathway.